Alexander Vedernikov: Biography

 Vedernikov made his Covent Garden debut in 1996, where he conducted Prokofiev's Cinderella and Tchaikovsky's Swan Lake.
 He conducted at the Komische Oper Berlin Smetana's The Bartered Bride, Tchaikovsky's The Queen of Spades, Salome by Richard Strauss and Janáček's The Cunning Little Vixen.
 At the Paris Opera, he conducted Boris Godunov in 2005, directed by Francesca Zambello.
 He led Tchaikovsky's Eugene Onegin in 2011.
-He conducted a double bill of Mascagni's Cavalleria rusticana and Leoncavollo's Pagliacci at the Opernhaus Zürich in 2011, and made his debut at the Metropolitan Opera in New York City, again with Eugene Onegin.
+He conducted a double bill of Mascagni's Cavalleria rusticana and Leoncavallo's Pagliacci at the Opernhaus Zürich in 2011, and made his debut at the Metropolitan Opera in New York City, again with Eugene Onegin.
 In 2013, he conducted Stravinsky's The Rite of Spring with the BBC Orchestra in a centenary concert at the Barbican in London.
 A critic noted that he "supplied his own wild-man choreography on the podium".

 Vedernikov became chief conductor of the Odense Symphony Orchestra in 2009, with an initial three-year contract, which was extended to 2014.
 In November 2016, the Royal Danish Opera announced Vedernikov's appointment as its next chief conductor, effective from the 2018/19 season.
 Vedernikov concluded his Odense tenure in 2018, remaining an honorary conductor.
 In February 2019, he also became music director and principal conductor of the Mikhailovsky Theatre.

 Vedernikov died on 29 October 2020, from COVID-19 during the COVID-19 pandemic in Russia.